 Lastly, the outbound calls validation is stacked into a single validation round as validators use signed results collected by previous executors.

 A single virtual executor can execute long requests that span several pulses.
-To do this, the virtual node that started the execution asks current executors in each pulse for tokens that give the execution permission.
+To do this, the virtual node that started the execution asks current executors in each pulse for tokens that grant the execution permission.

 The network selects (determines based on entropy) a specific light material node to become a light material executor.
 Upon receiving data requests from the virtual executor in the current pulse, the light material executor:

-Once the executor’s status expires, the network selects material validators from the list of active light material nodes on a new pulse (new entropy), meaning executors cannot predict which nodes will validate transactions, thereby avoiding a collusion scenario.
+Once the executor’s status expires, the network selects material validators from the list of active light material nodes on a new pulse (new entropy), meaning executors can’t predict which nodes will validate transactions, thereby avoiding a collusion scenario.

 Each material validator checks that the light material executor has formed the last block correctly.
 The block must have: